bmw-software-engineering/lobster/documentation/manual-lobster_cpptest.md

 TEST(ImplicationTest, BasicTest) {}
 ```

-* Each test can have multiple test types defined in the documentation part.
+* Each test can have multiple test-tags defined in the documentation part.
-* Test types can be used multiple times in the test documentation and can be written on multiple lines
+* Test-tags can be used multiple times in the test documentation and can be written on multiple lines

-* These can be simply defined with `/** Test types */` or `/// Test types` format.
+* These can be simply defined with `/** Test-tags */` or `/// Test-tags` format.

 * Test-tags can be separated by commas or spaces.